karanthukral/Class-Notes/3B/Music246/Lecture-01-Jan-07-16.md

 - Examples:
   - Raiders of the Lost Ark (1981).
 Composer: John Williams
     - Very nostalgic movies.
-Speilburg made it like the movies he loved to watch when he was growing up.
+Spielberg made it like the movies he loved to watch when he was growing up.
 The episode would end with a scene where the main actors death is immenent but comes out of it in the next episode.